ISUgenomics/bioinformatics-workbook/dataAnalysis/ATAC-seq/ATAC_tutorial.md

 ### ATAC-seq tutorial:
 The data for this tutorial is based on this [paper; Jégu et al., 2017](http://europepmc.org/backend/ptpmcrender.fcgi?accid=PMC5471679&blobtype=pdf).
 The authors describe the role of a chromatin remodeling protein in controlling _Arabidopsis_ seedling morphogenesis by modulating chromatin accessibility.
-They have based their conclusions on a combination of CHIPseq, ATAC-seq, MNAseseq and FAIREseq.
+They base their conclusions on a combination of CHIPseq, ATAC-seq, MNAseseq and FAIREseq among other things.
 In this tutorial, we will work through the ATAC-seq dataset.
 Check the methods section in the paper for more details on the ATAC-seq library preparation, following the [standard procedure](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/).

-#### Download fastq files directly from ENA website
+#### 1. Download fastq files directly from ENA website
-The fastq files for all the experiments described are available at the ENA website under the bioproject [PRJNA351855](https://www.ebi.ac.uk/ena/data/view/PRJNA351855) libraries were prepared.
+The fastq files for all the experiments described are available at the ENA website under the bioproject [PRJNA351855](https://www.ebi.ac.uk/ena/data/view/PRJNA351855)
  The ATAC-seq data is the only paired end libraries in the list.
-We can download it directly using wget.
+We will visit the other files when talking about CHIPseq.
+We can download the reads directly using wget.
  ```
  wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR473/002/SRR4733912/SRR4733912_1.fastq.gz
  wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR473/002/SRR4733912/SRR4733912_2.fastq.gz
  ```

-#### Quality Check
+#### 2. Quality Check
  ```
  mkdir Quality_ATAC
  module load fastqc